GottiPaolo/pyLattice/README.md

 ### Hasse diagram
 You can represent a PoSet by a Hasse diagram.
-To get the Hasse diagram of a PoSet you can just call the function `P.hasse()`.
+To get the Hasse diagram of a PoSet `P` you can just call the function `P.hasse()`.
 Eventually you can plot multiple hasse diagram.
 `P.hasse(Q,H)` will show a window with all the hasse diagram of $P$, $Q$ adn $H$.
 You can specify these parameters
 - `grid`: tuples of two integers rapresenting the grid for plot multiple hasse.
 Default is all poset in a single line
-- `shape`: tuples of two integers rapresenting the pixels dimention of window, default 500x500
+- `shape`: tuples of two integers rapresenting the pixels dimention of window, default `(500,500)`
-- `radius`: radius of the circles, default 5
+- `radius`: radius of the circles, default `5`
-- `hasse_mode`: for know you can choose beetwen 5 different modes for an hasse diagram. they're codes just by progressive numbers.
-(I'm going to implemente more ones in the future)
 - `title`: windows title
-- `labels`: boolean to show or hide labels
+- `show_labels`: boolean to show or hide labels
-- `t_size`: text size of the labels
+- `font_size`: text size of the labels
+- `init`: boolean attribute. default is `True` and it will be calculate all the information about the hasse diagram.
+Otherwise you can use the `get_hasse_variables`function to choose color and weight of the vertex and dot and after this call the `hasse` function with `init = False`.

 Hasse diagram could be ambigous in some situation.
 Points could allign and looks like they are connected when effictevly they aren not.
-The best way to improve this problem is to make the graph interactive (later update.)
+The best way to improve this problem is to make the graph interactive.
+Try to move the point with the mouse to see if they are effectivly connected

-You can plot a more dinamic hasse diagram by using the function `P.hasse_p5()` instead of `P.hasse()`.
-The first one use the `p5` module instead the `tk`.
-But `p5`is not so well integrated in python enviroment.

 ## Lattice
 The main differences beetwen PoSet and Lattice is that the last ones are algebric structure.
 Infact in lattice _join_ and _meet_ are **always** defined.
 The structure of a Lattice module is the same as the PoSet.
 The difference beetwen the two are in some function and operation